bobbyjim/x16-corewar/README.md

 The "8281" is the remaining free memory in the X16.
 The "100" is the core address the CLI is currently pointing to.

-Type "HELP" to see the list of commands.
+Remember: type "HELP" to see the command summary!

 Core memory may be inspected with the "d" command: